chamaeleon/janet-plplot/README.md

 jpm install https://github.com/chamaeleon/janet-plplot.git
 ```

+The PLplot library requires installation as well along with drivers for GUI display of graphs, separately from installing this wrapper library.
+On Ubuntu 24.04, for example, `libplplot17`, plus probably one or more of `plplot-driver-cairo`, `plplot-driver-qt`, `plplot-driver-wxwidgets`, and `plplot-driver-xwin` is recommended.

 # Example usage

 Given the following code in a Janet source file results in the image below (it was generated using the `xcairo` driver)